-Your model is equipped with the Traxxas TQ 2.4GHz transmitter.
-The transmitter has two channels: Channel one operates the steering, and channel two operates the throttle.
-The receiver inside the model has three output channels.
+Your model is equipped with the newest TQi 2.4GHz transmitter with Traxxas Link[TM] Model Memory.
+The transmitter has two channels for controlling your throttle and steering.
+The receiver inside the model has 5 output channels.
 Your model is equipped with one servo and an electronic speed control.